 On American Stock Transfer & Trust Company's website, amstock.com, under the heading Shareholder Services transfer instructions, you will find instructions and forms to transfer ownership of stock certificates or change your name.

 The procedure begins with accessing the website, amstock.com, to complete a lost certificate form.
 The form is in the Shareholder Services section under frequently asked questions.
 With the forms is a letter explaining the replacement process.
 Upon receipt of the lost certificate form, American Stock Transfer & Trust will begin the replacement process and mail the necessary forms to the mailing address maintained on the account.
 Please be advised that once the request to place a stop has been made, a signed written request must be submitted to have the stop removed.
-To replace a lost certificate(s), a Surety Bond Fee for Lost Stock Certificates is 2% of the current market value of the lost certificate plus a $25 fee for processing lost certificates.
+The price to replace a lost certificate(s), a Surety Bond Fee for Lost Stock Certificates is determined by the transfer agent.

 If you cannot find the information on our website, you can e-mail us through this website or write to us at: Investor Relations Cracker Barrel Old Country Store, Inc. P.O.
 Box 787 Lebanon, TN 37087-0787 Phone: 615-444-5533